This JEP provides historical documentation of a vCard-based protocol for exchanging user avatars.

 <iq firstname.lastname@example.org' type='set' id='vc1'> <vCard xmlns='vcard-temp'> <BDAY>1476-06-09</BDAY> <ADR> <CTRY>Italy</CTRY> <LOCALITY>Verona</LOCALITY> <HOME/> </ADR> <NICKNAME/> <N><GIVEN>Juliet</GIVEN><FAMILY>Capulet</FAMILY></N> <EMAIL>email@example.com</EMAIL> <PHOTO> <TYPE>image/jpeg</TYPE> <BINVAL> Base64-encoded-avatar-file-here! </BINVAL> </PHOTO> </vCard> </iq>

 <iq firstname.lastname@example.org' type='result' id='vc1'/>

-Next, the user's client computes the SHA1 hash of the avatar image in accordance with RFC 3174 .
+Next, the user's client computes the SHA1 hash of the avatar image data itself (not the base64-encoded version) in accordance with RFC 3174 .
 This hash is then included in the user's presence information as the XML character data of the <photo/> child of an <x/> element qualified by the 'vcard-temp:x:update' namespace, as shown in the following example:

 <presence email@example.com/balcony'> <x xmlns='vcard-temp:x:update'> <photo>sha1-hash-of-image</photo> </x> </presence>